dewynl/msc-ai-capstone-project/docs/dissertation.md

 ### 6.2.1 Technical Reliability

-The system achieved **100% JSON validity** across all 32 test cases with zero parse errors, validating the core architectural decision to use function calling rather than direct JSON generation.
-Average generation time of 2.1 seconds (σ = 0.8s) demonstrates practical viability for interactive educational applications, representing a 60% improvement over the Phase 2 RAG template approach (5.2 seconds average, documented in Annex A.3.3).
+The system achieved **100% JSON validity** across all 32 test cases with zero parse errors, validating the core architectural decision to use index-based component selection rather than UUID generation.
+Average generation time of 2.1 seconds (σ = 0.8s) demonstrates practical viability for interactive educational applications, representing successful resolution of the task complexity bottleneck identified in the initial function calling exploration (Section 5.1.2).

 All generated syllabi included minimum viable structure: learning objectives (100%), modules (100%), activities (100%), and assessments (100%).
 Average component counts were 5.8 modules, 6.2 activities, and 3.1 assessments per syllabus, totaling 15.1 components per generation—exceeding the target of 8-12 components for comprehensive educational planning.